Code-Institute-Submissions/Bee-Cycles/testing.md

 1. Navbar
     + Open the website on mobile, confirm that the navbar is collapsed into a burger icon
     + Click the burger icon, confirm that the navbar list appears as expected.
+    + Add something to the cart, confirm that the user shopping cart icon appears as bold and price displays correctly.
 2. Footer
+    + Scroll to the bottom of the page, confirm that the footer contents is displayed as expected with the bootstrap grid.
+    + No content squashed or squeezed or disproportionate in size.
+    + Confirm that all links and buttons in footer are easy to click with a finger on the smallest screen sizes.
+##### Products
+    + Confirm that dropdown button with categories appeares and works as expected no matter which category is selected.
+    + Confirm that the product list is displayed one on top of each other on mobile, and 3 to a row on tablet.
+    + Confirm that all clicks and swipes operate as expected on touch screen.
+##### All pages
+    + Navigate to all pages on the site, check that the layout is as expected for the screen size.
+    + Check that all buttons, menus, forms and other elements are the correct proportions and easily clickable with a finger.
 ## Code Validation
 ### [Autoprefixer](https://autoprefixer.github.io/)
 + Added prefixes to CSS for different browsers.